 Getting into Saudi Arabia as a woman is not a walk in the park.
 When I was living in Dubai, the Saudi embassy used to have a sign that read “Business Women cannot get visas” and they followed that to a T. Unless you were traveling with a male companion you were not allowed in.
 Not that I would have ever liked to go.
 Out of principle, I never want to visit, but the rules have now relaxed and I have a friend who has been going there for business for a while.
 Of course, you still have to cover head to toe and follow a host of other ridiculous rules but visas are now granted.
 Stamp provided by my friend Anna.

 Don’t you just love the Coco de mer on the stamp?
 Cory from You could travel

 “To celebrate the release of The Hobbit – An Unexpected Journey visitors to New Zealand received this unique stamp onto their passport.
-This was the legal entry stamp to New Zealand for almost 12 months!”- Robin & Laura from BackpackerGuide.NZ
+This was the legal entry stamp to New Zealand for almost 12 months!”- Rare passport stamps provided by Robin & Laura from BackpackerGuide.NZ

-These really are the top least visited countries in the world so check out their even rarer stamps below.
+Stamps from the least visited countries in the world

-“A rare Afghanistan tourist visa, with entry and exit stamps on top.” – Sebastiaan from Lost with purpose
+“A rare Afghanistan tourist visa, with entry and exit stamps on top.” – Rare passport stamps provided by Sebastiaan from Lost with purpose

 I bet you never heard of Comoros and don’t know where to place it on a map.
 Stamp by Gabriela from gabrielahereandthere